quintans/eventsourcing/README.md

 ### IDs

-Understanding how IDs are used and what is the best ID strategy that we can use, in my opinion, is the most important thing in an event sourcing and CQRS.

-Having incremental IDs is very important so that we can replay the events in case of a failure and also because, if events are incremental, it is easy to implement idempotency.
-For a specific aggregate, we just ignore events that have lower order than the last one received.
+The event IDs are incremental (monotonic).
+Having monotonic IDs is very important so that we can replay the events in case of a failure or when replaying events to rebuild a projection.

+Since events IDs are monotonic, we can use them to implement basic projection idempotency.
+Basic projection idempotency for a specific aggregate can be implemented by just ignoring events that have lower order than the last one received.

+The same basic projection idempotency can be achieved with the aggregate version.

 * **So we cannot insert events in the event store with IDs out of order?**

   We can, as long as this out of order events happens in different aggregates.
   For the same aggregate, the events ID must be monotonic.
 The order only matter for the aggregate.

-* **If events are inserted out of order how will they impact the projections?**
+* **If events are inserted out of order how will they impact projections?**

-  If what I said before is true, then it will not matter, even if consider projection built with different aggregates.
+  If events for an aggregate are monotonic, projections are not impacted, even if consider projection built with different aggregates.
   Consider the aggregates A and B that are materialised in the projection C, so that `A + B = C`.
 This is exactly the same as `B + A = C`